headless-axolotl/dungen/documentation/specification.md

 priority queue in A* will be binary heap.

 List of possible features that may be added to the dungeon after generation:
-- Mazes in parts of rooms which are sufficiently large.
+- Mazes in parts of rooms which are of a given size through iterative randomized Kruskal.
-    - Randomized DFS
-    - Iterative randomized Kruskal
-    - Cellular Automata
-- Upscaling the grid.
-- Erosion of walls.

 # Course info